 How are the grant funds distributed?

-STEM Teach IV does not involve sub-grants to institutions.
-Participating institutions will propose specific amounts and be reimbursed at the end of a course or workshop for tuition, books and materials within STEM Teach guidelines.
+STEM Teach V does not involve sub-grants to institutions.
+Participating institutions will propose courses at specific amounts and be reimbursed at the end of a course for tuition, books and materials within STEM Teach guidelines.
 A breakdown of the financial information is available here.

 What is a campus liaison?

-A campus liaison is the person at each institution who is responsible for coordinating STEM Teach IV efforts at that campus.
+A campus liaison is the person at each institution who is responsible for coordinating STEM Teach efforts for that campus.
 This provides STEM Teach with a single point of contact for information and questions.
-(However, anyone at each institution is welcome to contact STEM Teach staff regarding questions or concerns at any time!)

 What is the course proposal process?

-Can institutions offer existing courses or workshops through STEM Teach IV?
+Can institutions offer workshops through STEM Teach V?

-Yes, however funds are not available for course or workshop development through STEM Teach IV.
+Yes, however separate funds are not available for course development through STEM Teach V.

-How will courses or workshops be chosen for inclusion in the STEM Teach IV catalog?
+How will courses be chosen for inclusion in the STEM Teach V catalog?

-STEM Teach IV will review all proposals and create the final course catalog based on alignment with dual credit teachers’ needs and a variety of regional offerings.
+STEM Teach V will review all proposals and create the final course catalog based on alignment with dual credit teachers’ needs and a variety of participating institutions.

 When can courses be offered?

-Courses and workshops will be offered beginning in Spring 2020.
-Non-traditional scheduling will be considered.
+Courses will be offered beginning in Winter/Spring 2022.